MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 |**Log**     |  10GB       | 5GB        |
 |**File**     | 400GB        | 200GB        |

-This tenant has 10 GB extra database capacity and is considered within capacity for entitlement storage.
-There is no deficit.
+This tenant is 10 GB over in database usage.
+Despite 200GB excess file storage, the tenant is considered in deficit.

 ### Scenario 2: Log storage is over capacity